futurice/backend-best-practices/README.md

 - [Staging](#staging-environment)
 - [Production](#production-environment)

-If required, other environments can be added:

-- Staging before QA or prod
-- Separate CI from QA

 ## Local development environment

 This is your local development environment.
 You probably should not have a shared external development environment, instead you should work to make it possible to run the entire system locally, by stubbing or mocking third-party services as needed.